Terms and conditions

 At no time will your personal information be passed to organisations for marketing or sales purposes.
 You may be approached from time to time in respect of surveys and research to monitor performance, improve quality and plan future provision and to inform you about courses, or learning opportunities relevant to you.

-– I accept City Lit’s policies, including City Lit’s refund policy.
+- I accept City Lit’s policies, including City Lit’s refund and transfer policy.
+Please see our course guide or website for more

 - I intend to attend the course(s) I have enrolled on and I am aware of the commitment required.

-– I understand that I will lose my place on my course if I do not attend for 4 consecutive weeks or more.
+- I understand that I will lose my place on my course if I do not attend for four consecutive sessions or more.

-– I understand that should my sponsor fail to pay my fees, or my card/cheque is declined, I will remain liable to pay.
+- I understand that should my sponsor fail to pay my fees, I will remain liable to pay.

 - I understand that there will be a briefing on health and safety issues during the first session of the course(s).